On the birational section conjecture with strong birationality assumptions: Introduction

 \subsection{Consequences for the birational section conjecture}

-It is well known that it is enough prove the birational section conjecture for $\P^{1}\setminus\{0,1,\infty\}$.
-Thanks to \hyperlink{TA}{Theorem A}, it is then enough to show that for every birational section $s$ of $\P^{1}\setminus\{0,1,\infty\}$ over a number field $k$ the base change $s_{k(t)}$ lifts to $\pi_{1}(k(t)(\P^{1}))$.
-As we are going to explain, it is actually enough to find a much simpler lifting.
-Moreover, even if we don't know whether this lifting exists, we know that \emph{it is unique and we can describe it using its specializations}.
+It is well known that it is enough to prove the birational section conjecture for $\P^{1}\setminus\{0,1,\infty\}$.
+Thanks to \hyperlink{TA}{Theorem A}, it is then enough to show that for every birationally liftable section $s$ of $\P^{1}\setminus\{0,1,\infty\}$ over a number field $k$ the base change $s_{k(t)}$ lifts to $\gal(k(t)(\P^{1}))$.
+We prove that it is enough to find a much simpler lifting, and we manage to reduce the existence of said lifting to a problem of ``interpolation of Galois sections'', i.e. finding a Galois section with prescribed specializations of some curve over $k(t)$.
+Let us explain this.

+We say that a morphism $X\to V$ is a \emph{family of curves} if it has the form $\bar{X}\setminus D\to V$ where $\bar{X}\to V$ is smooth, proper, with geometrically connected fibers of dimension $1$, and $D\subset\bar{X}$ is a divisor finite étale over $V$.
+Assume that $V$ is an affine curve over a field of characteristic $0$ and let $F$ be a geometric fiber, then the sequence